AbraXa5/personal-blog/content/blog/hello-world/index.md

 # Hello World :laptop:

 I have created this website to curate my online presence, providing a platform to showcase my projects, CTF writeups, delve into the topics I'm enthusiastic about, and share some ramblings.
 This site is set up with [Hugo](https://gohugo.io/) and uses [Congo](https://jpanther.github.io/congo/) theme!
-It's hosted and managed by [Cloudflare Pages](https://pages.cloudflare.com/), making it easy to deploy updates and posts here!
+It's hosted and managed by [Cloudflare Pages](https://pages.cloudflare.com/), making it easy to deploy updates and post here!

 ## Found a typo?